 Wasta in Pennington County, South Dakota — The American Midwest (Upper Plains)

 Location.
-44° 3.891′ N, 102° 26.082′ W. Marker is in Wasta, South Dakota, in Pennington County.
-Marker is on Highway 90 at milepost 100.
+44° 3.888′ N, 102° 26.049′ W. Marker is in Wasta, South Dakota, in Pennington County.
+Marker is on Interstate 90 at milepost 100.
+Marker is at the parking lot of the rest area/overlook.
 Touch for map.
-Marker is at the outside wall of the rest area main building.
 Marker is in this post office area: Wasta SD 57791, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on October 2, 2018.
-This page originally submitted on October 1, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 34 times since then and 3 times this year.
-Photos: 1, 2, 3. submitted on October 1, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on October 1, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 67 times since then and 2 times this year.
+Photos: 1, 2. submitted on October 1, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Andrew Ruppenstein was the editor who published this page.